ahrimaz/next-movie-rater/README.md

 1. **Username Format**:
    - Alphanumeric characters, underscores, hyphens, and periods
    - 3-20 characters in length
-   - Automatically generated from user's name or email
+   - Automatically created from the user's name during registration
+   - Spaces in names are converted to hyphens (e.g., "John Doe" becomes "john-doe")
    - Unique across all users

 2. **Username Generation**:
+   - Created from the name field during user registration
    - Automatic for new users
    - Admin tool to generate for existing users
    - Handles duplicates by adding numeric suffixes